TomKalders/FlowField/README.md

      * Get the **current node** out of the openlist.
      * Loop over the neighbours of the current node.

-        * Check if the neighbour node's cost is higher or equal to impassable terrain (100000).
+        * Check if the neighbour node's cost is not higher or equal to impassable terrain (100000).
-            *
+            * Check if the neighbour node is not in the closed list.
+                * Calculate the intigration cost (current node's integration cost + cost of the connection + neighbour's cost field cost)
+                    * If the neighbour's integration cost > calculated intigration cost
+                        * Set the neighbour's intigration cost to the calculated intigration cost

+                    * Check if the neighbour node is not in the openlist
+                       * Add the neighbour node to the openlist

+     * Add the currentnode to the closed list.